Roger Stone: 1980s: Reagan 1980, lobbying, Bush 1988

 Stone went on to serve as chief strategist for Thomas Kean's campaign for Governor of New Jersey in 1981 and for his reelection campaign in 1985.

 Stone, the "keeper of the Nixon flame", was an adviser to the former President in his post-presidential years, serving as "Nixon's man in Washington".
 Stone was a protégé of former Connecticut Governor John Davis Lodge, who introduced the young Stone to former Vice President Nixon in 1967.
-After Stone was indicted in 2019, the Nixon Foundation released a statement distancing Stone's ties to Nixon.
+After Stone was indicted in 2019, the Nixon Foundation released a statement diminishing Stone's ties to Nixon.
 John Sears recruited Stone to work in Ronald Reagan's 1980 presidential campaign, coordinating the Northeast.
 Stone said that Roy Cohn helped him arrange for independent candidate John B. Anderson to get the nomination of the Liberal Party of New York, a move that would help split the opposition to Reagan in the state.
 Stone said Cohn gave him a suitcase that Stone avoided opening and that, as instructed by Cohn, he dropped off at the office of a lawyer influential in Liberal Party circles.
 Reagan carried the state with 46% of the vote.
 Speaking after the statute of limitations for bribery had expired, Stone later said, "I paid his law firm.
 Legal fees.
 I don't know what he did for the money, but whatever it was, the Liberal party reached its right conclusion out of a matter of principle."